Oscar-Yu-Cheuk-Chun/Web-Gallery-of-Art/README.md

 # API Documentation

 ### The REST API to the Web Gallery of Art is described below.
-### The documentation can also be view via Postman at:
+### The documentation can also be view via Postman at [here](https://documenter.getpostman.com/view/26074311/2s93CSpWg1) :
 ```bash
 https://documenter.getpostman.com/view/26074311/2s93CSpWg1
 ```

 or in the folder
 ```bash
 API_Documentation.json